Motive Power Fundamentals-Truck and Coach-International Technical Education

 - For more information on preparatory programs, visit Academic Upgrading

-Note re: Admission RequirementsParticipants in the ITEP program MUST be registered apprentices through an International Truck dealer or affiliate prior to the one-year work period.
+Note re: Admission RequirementsParticipants in the ITEP program MUST be registered apprentices through an International Truck dealer or affiliate.

 - An academic strength is calculated by averaging the submitted marks of required subjects.
 If more than one mark is received for a required subject, the highest mark will be used in the calculation.